Skip to main content

 "But when the old Gopal Dadu of our neighbourhood died, he called his sons and told them who would get what, no Barrister was called."
 Anirudha smiled gently.

 “That's his wish.
-He knew his sons would listen to him, and respect him, not everyone knows that.
+He knew his sons would listen to him and respect him, but not everyone knows that.
 So it is good to have a will, in case anyone says that it was not instructed so, where is the proof of his words?
 That’s called evidence.”
 Bondita nodded.
 Her demeanour was like she understood a lot in a few minutes.

 "Evidence."
 She muttered.